tektoncd/chains/README.md

 Tekton Chains is a Kubernetes Custom Resource Definition (CRD) controller that allows you to manage your supply chain security in Tekton.

-In its default mode of operation, Chains works by observing all `TaskRuns` executions in your cluster.
-When `TaskRuns` complete, Chains takes a snapshot of them.
+In its default mode of operation, Chains works by observing all `TaskRuns` and `PipelineRuns` executions in your cluster.
+When they complete, Chains takes a snapshot of them.
 Chains then converts this snapshot to one or more standard payload formats, signs them and stores them somewhere.

 Current features include:

-- Signing `TaskRun` results with user provided cryptographic keys, including `TaskRun`s themselves and OCI Images
+- Signing `TaskRun` and `PipelineRun` results with user provided cryptographic keys, including the `TaskRun` or `PipelineRun` themselves and OCI Images
 - Attestation formats like [slsa/v1](docs/slsa-provenance.md#how-to-configure-tekton-chains)
 - Signing with a variety of cryptographic key types and services (x509, KMS)
 - Support for multiple storage backends for signatures